MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/forms-troubleshooting-guide.md

 ## Disable business process flow

-To disable a business process flow on the form, use the following method:
+To disable a business process flow on the form, use the following:

 **&flags=DisableBusinessProcessFlow=true**: Disables a business process flow on the form.